Optimizing the Grace Hopper Celebration Experience

 - Arrive to the booth early if you have an interview

 With a large career fair comes swag opportunities.
+Expect swag when getting interviewed or attending company events.
 Here’s some of the things you can expect:

 - Conference swag (large name tag, conference ribbons, flyers)

 - Company goodies (magnets, stickers, buttons, lanyards, puzzles)

 - Bags (tote bags, draw-string bags, pouches, make-up bags)

 - Office supplies (pens, notebooks, post-its, highlighters, stationary kit)

 - Charging accessories (USB-to-wall plug, car chargers, multi-use USB cables)

 - Device accessories (mice, mousepads, micro-fibre cloths, stick-on card holders)